 “I’d worked all my life and wouldn’t have believed I would ever end up homeless.
 It really did prove to me that it really can happen to anyone.
 It’s just a sudden change of circumstances that lands you on hard times and suddenly you’re out on the streets and on your own.”

-“The help I received from Concrete I really can’t fault.
-They were so good with me.
-So when I felt able to I wanted to give something back to show my appreciation and help people going through similar things.”
+“I was introduced to Concrete who helped me to get back on my feet.
+Without their help I don’t think I would have gotten off the streets.
+They were so good to me that I wanted to give something back to show my appreciation and to help people going through similar things.”

 As a Peer Mentor John now visits customers in similar situations and provides emotional and practical support.
 “When I tell customers that I was homeless before too, they’re shocked.
 I’m proof that people can come through to the other side.
 Having the lived experience allows customers to trust me and open up and have that mutual respect, because I have an understanding.”

 “I’m there for customers when they need someone to talk to or they need help with a situation.
 If I can help, I will and if I can’t I’ll find someone who can.
 I’m always on the other end of the phone.”